Clothier Patagonia boycotts ski resort after owner hosted GOP fundraiser with Marjorie Taylor Greene

-The event at Spring Creek Ranch to benefit the House Freedom Fund, the fundraising branch of the caucus, with a minimum admission cost of $2,000 a couple, featured Greene (R-Ga.), Rep. Jim Jordan (R-Ohio) and former White House chief of staff Mark Meadows.
+The event at Spring Creek Ranch to benefit the House Freedom Fund, the fundraising branch of the caucus, with a minimum admission cost of $2,000 a couple, featured Greene (Ga.), Rep. Jim Jordan (R-Ohio) and former White House chief of staff Mark Meadows.

-The news was first reported by news outlet WyoFile.
+The news was first reported by media outlet WyoFile.

-The company, which has championed progressive causes and environmentalism, suggested the fundraiser linked to the Jackson Hole retailer did not align with its values.
+The company, which has championed liberal causes and environmentalism, suggested that the fundraiser linked to the Jackson Hole resort did not align with its values.
 Greene, Jordan and Meadows have supported Trump’s false claims of election fraud and faced criticism for their records on environmental issues.
 Some area residents protested the event and called for a boycott of the resort, which is among the most popular spots in one of the most Republican states.

 “Those that know us in Jackson Hole are aware that we make business decisions and build relationships in alignment with our values and advocacy efforts,” Patagonia spokeswoman Corley Kenna said in a statement to The Washington Post.
 “We join with the local community that is using its voice in protest.
 We will continue to use our business to advocate for policies to protect our planet, support thriving communities and a strong democracy.”